Deepayan137/presentations/TIR/PITCHME.md

 $$\hat{o} = \sum_{i=1}^{K}a_id_i$$

-*Memory Reading*: We try to identify importance of each document with respect to the query.
-This is achieved by calculating the inner product between the query *q'* and each document *di* and later a soft max function is used to calculate the attention probaility of each document *i* in the memory.

 ---

 *Short Text Expansion*: We try to reformulte the orignal short text with the information from the memory reading component.
 For this we used a Gated Recurrent Unit , which is automtically able to determine the weight of the two sources of information.